haskell/security-advisories/PROCESS.md

 ### All patches merged

-Patches approved in code review do not necessarily merge immediately, but should be tracked closely until they do (if the bug number is correctly identified in commit messages then it will be automatically updated to reflect this as well).
-Subsequent security point releases of affected software may then be tagged if warranted.
+Patches approved in code review do not necessarily merge immediately, but should be tracked closely until they do.

 ### Abnormal embargo termination